mzomparelli/zVirtualDesktop/README.md

 __Hotkeys:__

 Hotkeys are not limited to virtual desktops.
-You can choose any hotkey for any of the follwing actions
+You can choose any hotkey for any of the following actions

 --Disable Default
 --Keyboard Application Menu